christophertino/jira-importer/README.md

 + Sub-tasks lose their parent relationships
 + Split issue relationships are lost
 + Component info is lost
++ Version status and resolution dates are lost

 This project will: